Wireless millimeterwave electro-optics on thin film lithium niobate: Conclusions and outlooks

-Furthermore, combining lithium niobate properties and strong mmWave confinement enabled a nearly tenfold enhancement in the single-photon electro-optic coupling rate $g_0$, compared to previously reported values.
-A key challenge is reducing mmWave losses, for which we identify the use of thicker transmission lines as a promising solution.
-Notably, this issue can be partially alleviated in superconducting circuits, where resistive losses are inherently suppressed.
 This novel architecture holds promise for broadening the scope and applicability of electro-optic modulators across a wide range of disciplines.
-By eliminating the need for direct electrical contact and enabling efficient free-space coupling, the wireless configuration not only simplifies system integration but also unlocks new opportunities in environments where conventional wired approaches are impractical or lossy.
 In particular, this approach is ideally suited for mmWave and terahertz sensing applications, where compact, high-bandwidth, and low-loss modulators are essential for detecting weak electromagnetic fields.
-Perhaps most compellingly, this platform opens new frontiers in quantum technologies.
+In addition, this platform may hold some potential for quantum technologies.
 The ability to perform high-frequency electro-optic modulation without direct wiring could become relevant for emerging qubit platforms ~\cite{anferov2024millimeter}.
 In such systems, minimizing thermal load, wiring density, and electromagnetic interference is critical, and the proposed wireless modulator offers a scalable path toward compact, low-noise quantum interfaces.
-As the demand for integrated photonic systems continues to grow across both classical and quantum domains, this wireless electro-optic architecture represents a foundational step toward enabling next-generation high-frequency photonic technologies.
+However, looking ahead, increasing the intrinsic Q-factors of our on-chip mmWave/terahertz cavities is of great importance for quantum optics and quantum computing applications.
+Ways to achieve this would comprise increasing the thickness of the metallic electrodes, which, as discussed in Supplementary Information \ref{SIlossmodel}, would reduce conductive losses by a factor of three and potentially raise the intrinsic Q-factors to around 50.
+Moreover, operating the device at cryogenic temperatures with superconducting metals such as niobium could further suppress conductive losses, offering a pathway to significantly higher Q-factors.
 Our results lay the foundation for compact, efficient, and scalable wireless electro-optic modulators, unlocking new possibilities in high-frequency sensing, free-space communication, and quantum information science.